mattvenn/turtleprize/lesson-1.md

 * Understand that computer programs are written in a sequence of instructions
 * Computers are stupid, and all instructions have to be written correctly
-* Have used python to create some simple graphics
+* Have used Python to create some simple graphics

 Most students: